 What can be done if you have an itchy dog all year round?

 Get veterinary treatment in the form of Cytopoint monthly injections.
 These injections, are NOT cortisone based and have very few side effects as they act directly on the ‘itch cells’ compared to other forms of treatment such as Apoquel and cortisone that have many harmful side-effects.

 Use oral treatment (tablets from your vet) to worm and flea and reduce mites in your sensitive pet.
 Natural treatments will not be strong enough if you have an allergic dog, and we DO NOT advise any of the spot-on or flea collar treatments as they are extremely harmful to our natural insect population that we so desperately need to protect.
 Always clear away any faeces passed by your dog immediately for 3 days after worming/flea treatment as flies lay their eggs in dog faeces and again we need to protect our natural world.

 The BEST solution for our very itchy dogs, is to feed homemade food where you can exclude ALL of the top allergens as you choose the ingredients; and there is no issue with storage mites in homemade foods.
-If you do not have the time to homecook, then we stock and sell the delicious high quality and allergen free Pauline tinned food.
+If you do not have the time to homecook, then we recommend Lily’s Kitchen Vegan Rainbow Stew.